CM4all/beng-proxy/doc/log.rst

   process.
 The specified command is execute with the shell (``/bin/sh -c``).

+- ``max_size``: Discard datagrams larger than this.
+The default value is 1452, which is the usual MTU of 1500 minus the size of an IPv6-UDP header (48 bytes).

 - ``trust_xff``: The specified IP address is a “trusted” proxy whose ``X-Forwarded-For`` value is used to determine the ``remote_host``.
   This option can be specified multiple times.
 Instead of a single IP